Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by American Axle & Manufacturing, Inc. (Buffalo Gear & Axle Plant) at its Buffalo facility, reporting 264 affected workers.
-Empire Beef Company, Inc followed with 252 workers.
+Topping the list was American Axle & Manufacturing, Inc. (Buffalo Gear & Axle Plant) at its Buffalo facility, reporting 264 affected workers.
+Empire Beef followed with 252 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across New York, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+These figures highlight a easing in workforce disruptions across New York, with filings falling below both recent and year-ago levels.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New York.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New York WARN notices, browse layoffs by state, or download the full dataset.